Selecting a Community Project Based Using Consensus

 - Before the meeting create a list of the top community problems your local area faces.
 This can be composed after conducting a needs assessment with your youth philanthropy group.

 - At the beginning of the meeting, share the list with the group.
-Have each participant read through the list of problems and selects the five areas they would most want to address in a community service project.
+Have each participant read through the list of problems and select the five areas they would most want to address in a community service project.
 Participants should rank them, with 1 being the most important.

-- Divide the group into smaller groups and ask that they reach consensus on the top three problems.
+- Divide the group into smaller groups and ask that they reach a consensus on the top three problems.